Vidit2207/prism-logger/README.md

 # PrismLogger

-A simple and colorful logger for Node.js applications.
+A simple and colorful logger all types of JavaScript applications.

 ## Installation